Overview

 This Time, It’s About the Companies

 In my previous piece, [Column] ‘We Can’t Build It Without a Developer’ No Longer Holds, I wrote about the crisis facing individual developers.
-How agentic coding assistants have democratized the act of writing code, dissolving the scarcity that once made developers so valuable.
+My argument was that agentic coding assistants have put the act of writing code within everyone’s reach, dissolving the scarcity that once made developers so valuable.

 But after spending over a month chewing on the topic after publishing that piece, I realized I had missed something.
 I had been so focused on the crisis of individual developers that I lost sight of the bigger picture.
 Behind the crisis of individual developers lies a far larger tectonic shift.
 If developers are being shaken, what happens to the companies that hired those developers to build services?
 In a world where everyone can write code, what is the purpose of software companies that build and sell apps and web services?